jscott5811/Accessibility-Plain-Language-Prompt-/README.md

 ### 1. For AI Systems
 Copy the content of `a11y-plain-language-v1.txt` into your model's system instructions.
+Specify the desired output format in your prompt: *"Rewrite the following in Plain Language"* or *"Translate this to Easy Read."*

 ### 2. For Manual Writing
 Use the rules in this document as a checklist.
 Focus on the active voice and the "Words to Know" glossary for any technical concepts.